lexelby/inkstitch-build-objects/README.md

-# wxpython-linux-i686
+# inkstitch-build-objects

-This repo exists to serve as a place to store a 32-bit Linux wxPython wheel.
-See the Releases section for a download link.
+This repo exists to serve as a place to store various pre-built bits used in the inkstitch build.